shopware5/shopware/UPGRADE.md

 * Change structure of `build-database` target in `build/build.xml` to allow a more fine grained build process.
 * Introduce new configuration option `snippet.showSnippetPlaceholder`.
 Empty snippets are now hidden by default.
 If `showSnippetPlaceholder` is `true` snippet placeholders will be shown.
 * Removed table `s_emarketing_vouchers_cashed`.
+* 'Shopware.form.field.ArticleSearch' search using the "variants" option is deprecated.
+Use "configurator" to load configurator articles or "searchVariants" to load article variants with the correct additional text and ordernumber.

 ## 5.0.1
 * Create `sw:theme:dump:configuration` command to generate watch files for theme compiling